JianingWangGit/CS15FYP/README.md

 # CS15-FYP Full-Stack Review Platform

+Final Year Project for FIT3162 units at Monash University, Australia.
 This project is an Android-based food review platform for Monash University students and staff.
 It supports posting reviews with star ratings, text, and optional images.
 Business owners can respond to each review.

 ## 🔌 Technologies Used